Racism in Europe: Romania

 Romani people are the most hated ethnic group in Romania.

+In 2020, in the town of Ditrau, which is primarily populated by Hungarians, three Sri Lankan bakers working in a bread factory caused 350 locals to protest outside the town hall.

+In June 2024, a Roma singer Babasha was invited to perform with the famous rock group Coldplay in their concert in Bucharest.
+He was booed heavily by the audience.
+Babasha said "I expected (the audience) to be divided, but I didn't expect it to be this bad."

 Russia

 The term "pogrom" became commonly used in English after a large-scale wave of anti-Jewish riots swept through south-western Czarist Russia in 1881–1884.
 A much bloodier wave of pogroms broke out in 1903–1906, leaving an estimated 2,000 Jews dead.
 By the beginning of the 20th century, most European Jews lived in the so-called Pale of Settlement, the Western frontier of the Russian Empire consisting generally of the modern-day countries of Poland, Lithuania, Belarus and neighboring regions.
 Many pogroms accompanied the Revolution of 1917 and the ensuing Russian Civil War, an estimated 70,000 to 250,000 civilian Jews were killed in the atrocities throughout the former Russian Empire; the number of Jewish orphans exceeded 300,000.

 In the 2000s, neo-Nazi groups inside Russia had risen to include as many as tens of thousands of people.
-Racism against both the Russian citizens (peoples of the Caucasus, indigenous peoples of Siberia and Russian Far East, etc.) and non-Russian citizens of African, Central Asian, East Asian (Vietnamese, Chinese, etc.) and European (Irish, etc.) heritage is a significant problem.
+Racism against both the Russian citizens (peoples of the Caucasus, indigenous peoples of Siberia and Russian Far East, etc.) and non-Russian citizens of African, Central Asian, South Asian, East Asian (Vietnamese, Chinese, etc.) and European (Irish, etc.) heritage is a significant problem.

 Since 2008, the number of hate crimes in Russia declined significantly.

 The Russian Orthodox Church "believes it is vital for Russia to pursue anti-extremist campaign and develop a sustainable strategy."
 As a result, it has called for immigrants to be given jobs and the opportunity to learn more about Russian culture.
 In addition, it has called for skinheads to refocus their mission to legally preventing crime and immoral behavior.